Make a Difference in the Community

 How do I join?

 You can become a member of your local Science Center for £20 a month, you then help us keep entry free for all meetings, access to the online forum, access to advancement and certification of progress.
-This helps provide the resources to expand to new locations and help reach more people to teach them critical thinking skills.
+This helps provide the resources to reach new locations and help reach more people to teach them critical thinking skills.
 You also get to help support our other projects through your monthly contribution.
 Click here to go to the membership page.

 How do I help?